 This recipe came to life from my love of southern & southwest flavors.
 We use all the usual ingredients you’d hope to find, but we up the flavor profile.
 The use of cornbread is my favorite way to make a stuffing/dressing.
 Guess what?
 We also use onion bread (optional), which is packed with flavor.

 Chorizo, cornbread, onion bread, sage…All very welcome at my Thanksgiving table or any other time of the year.
 Crazy good!

-In every dish I create, I shoot for balance of textures, flavors and colors.
+In every dish I create, I shoot for a balance of textures, flavors, and colors.

 Dressing Verse Stuffing?